Partial Markov Categories: Partial Markov Categories

-\begin{exa}[Bayesian inversions via density functions, {{c.f. \cite[Example 3.9]{cho_2019}}}] In \BorelStoch{}, the \BayesianInversion{} of a channel $f ፡ (X,Σ_X) → \Giry(Y,Σ_Y)$ with respect to a prior, $p ∈ \Giry(X,Σ_X)$, is a channel satisfying
+\begin{exa}[Bayesian inversions via density functions, {{c.f. \cite[Example 3.9]{cho_2019}}}] In \BorelStoch{}, the \BayesianInversion{} of a channel $f ፡ (X,Σ_X) → \Giry(Y,Σ_Y)$ with respect to a prior, $p ∈ \Giry(X,Σ_X)$, is a channel \(\bayesinv{f}{p} \colon (Y,Σ_Y) \to \Giry(X,Σ_X)\) satisfying

 for each $S_X ∈ Σ_X$ and $S_Y ∈ Σ_Y$.
-These inversions need not to exist in the more general category of arbitrary Borel spaces \cite{fritz2019probability} and, even for standard Borel spaces, they could be difficult to compute.
-Note how the inversion, $\bayesinv{c}{p}$, cannot depend on $dy$ but just on $y$.
+These inversions need not to exist in the more general category of arbitrary measurable spaces \cite{fritz2019probability} and, even for standard Borel spaces, they could be difficult to compute.
+Note how the inversion, $\bayesinv{f}{p}$, cannot depend on $dy$ but just on $y$.
+However, distributions and channels are often given by density functions,